russellquealy-cloud/dealflow/PROJECT_STATUS.md

 - Footer has placeholder links
 - Need actual App Store / Play Store URLs

-#### 11. Analytics Dashboard
+#### 11. Analytics Dashboard - SKIPPED
-- Add Google Analytics or Plausible
-- Track key events (signups, upgrades, listing views)
+- **Decision:** Not needed for beta
+- **Reasoning:**
+  - You have admin analytics via Supabase dashboard
+  - You have billing analytics via Stripe dashboard
+  - User-facing analytics can be added later if needed
+- **Status:** Removed from priority list

 #### 12. Advanced Features
 - CRM Export (needs implementation)